 Diabetes UK is urging Muslims who have diabetes and plan to take part in the Hajj pilgrimage to plan ahead of the event how they will manage their condition while away.

 The Hajj is one of the Five Pillars of Islam and it is seen as a religious duty for every adult Muslim who is physically able to do once in their lifetime.
-Thousands of British Muslims are due to fly to Saudi Arabia for the event, which is expected to fall between 20 – 25 September.
+Thousands of British Muslims are due to fly to Saudi Arabia for the event.

 Pilgrims may walk up to 20km a day as part of the Hajj, so Diabetes UK is encouraging Muslims who have diabetes and are taking part to check their feet carefully before travelling and visit their GP if they have any concerns, or if they are not used to this type of activity.
 This is because foot problems are a well-known complication of diabetes.